sulu/sulu/UPGRADE.md

 ## dev-develop

+### XML-Templates
+Blocks now supports `minOccurs="0"` and `maxOccurs > 127`.
+For that the validation was improved and for both negative values wont be supported anymore.

 ### ApiCategory
 The function `getTranslation` was removed.
 This avoid a INSERT SQL Exception when a serialization of categories (without translation) is called in the same request.